AdeebKhan25/Drum_kit/README.md

 ```bash
 cd Drum_kit
 ```
-3. Click on index.html to run your Drum kit.
+3. Open index.html by any web-browser to run your Drum kit.

 ## Screenshot